• Skip to main content

 1. Unlock File Locked by Another User

-If you have Admin access to the network, you should be able to Unlock the Locked File using steps as provided below.
+If you have Admin access to the network, you should be able to Unlock the Locked File using the following steps.

-1. Press Windows + R keys to bring up the Run command or right-click on the Start button and click on RUN.
+1. Right-click on the Start button and click on RUN.

 Open Microsoft Management Console Using Run Command